Wty2003328/CS225_final_project_Y4GO/README.md

 #### To run the project, please:
 1. put the project folder under course docker container.
-2. use terminal to create build folder in project folder by typing `Mkdir build` .
+2. use terminal to create build folder in project folder by typing `mkdir build` .
-3. change directory to build by `CD build`.
+3. change directory to build by `cd build`.
 4. type `cmake ..` in terminal of build folder to build project.
 5. compile the project by typing `make`.
 6. to test the project, type `./test` after compiling.